-Significant results: Levels of FHB during the funding period were relatively low compared to other years due to unseasonably high air temperatures during anthesis (flowering period that is critical for fungal infection).
-Despite this issue, we did record some FHB damage and obtained mycotoxin concentrations in finished grain samples.
-Two-spray programs do result in a reduction of deoxynivalenol (DON) over not treating, on susceptible varieties.
+Significant results: Levels of FHB during the funding period were relatively low for a second year in a row due to unseasonably low air temperatures during anthesis (flowering period that is critical for fungal infection).
+Based on similar work in previous years, two-spray programs do result in a reduction of deoxynivalenol (DON) over not treating, on susceptible varieties.
 However, under low FHB pressure, the two-spray programs do not result in a significant savings over a single-spray program.
 In fact, we see in Wisconsin, adequate control of FHB and significant reductions in DON concentrations when a single fungicide application is applied 5 days after the start of anthesis.
 This fungicide application timing has proven to be quite beneficial in our environment in Wisconsin, where many wheat fields often have an array of growth stages.
 By waiting an extra 5 days until after the start of anthesis, we can allow "uneven" fields to equalize in timing of flowering, thereby maximizing fungicide application.
 We also did not observe any additional fungicide products (other than Prosaro and Caramba) that perform well on FHB in Wisconsin.
-We continue to recommend only Caramba and Prosaro for FHB management in Wisconsin.
+We continue to recommend only

-(Form - FPR16)
+(Form - FPR17)